With Dual Diagnosis Treatment

 Call (855) 802-1592 for 24/7 help with dual diagnosis treatment.

-Pavilion Behavioral Health System is a mental health clinic in Champaign, Illinois, located at 809 West Church Street, 61820.
-Pavilion Behavioral Health System offers residential treatment, outpatient treatment and partial hospitalization/day treatment.
-Pavilion Behavioral Health System provides behavior modification, trauma therapy and couples/family therapy to seniors 65 or older, children / adolescents and young adults.
-Pavilion Behavioral Health System also supports people requiring dual diagnosis treatment, people with serious mental illness and children/adolescents with serious emotional disturbance.
-Some other services provided by Pavilion Behavioral Health System include case management, family psychoeducation and suicide prevention services.
+Pavilion Behavioral Health System is a mental health facility in Champaign, IL, located at 809 West Church Street, 61820 zip code area.
+Pavilion Behavioral Health System provides hospital inpatient treatment, outpatient treatment and partial hospitalization/day treatment.
+Pavilion Behavioral Health System provides individual psychotherapy, behavior modification and couples/family therapy to young adults, seniors 65 or older and adults.
+Pavilion Behavioral Health System also supports people with serious mental illness, people requiring dual diagnosis treatment and children/adolescents with serious emotional disturbance.
+Additional services offered by Pavilion Behavioral Health System consist of education services, suicide prevention services and family psychoeducation.

-Madden Mental Health Center is a mental health treatment clinic in Hines, Illinois, located at 1200 South 1st Avenue, in the 60141 zip code.
-Madden Mental Health Center provides hospital inpatient treatment.
-Madden Mental Health Center provides trauma therapy, integrated dual diagnosis disorder treatment and couples/family therapy to seniors 65 or older, adults and young adults.
-Madden Mental Health Center also supports people requiring dual diagnosis treatment, people with serious mental illness and people with trauma.
-Additional services provided by Madden Mental Health Center consist of diet and exercise counseling, suicide prevention services and vocational rehabilitation services.
+Community Resource Center is a mental health treatment center in Vandalia, IL, located at 421 West Main Street, 62471 zip code area.
+Community Resource Center provides outpatient treatment.
+Community Resource Center offers group therapy, integrated dual diagnosis disorder treatment and individual psychotherapy to seniors 65 or older, children / adolescents and adults.
+Community Resource Center also supports people requiring dual diagnosis treatment and people with trauma.
+Additional services at Community Resource Center consist of court-ordered outpatient treatment, case management and family psychoeducation.

 Call (855) 802-1592 for 24/7 help with dual diagnosis treatment.